solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_09_Connect_Query_Python.md

 print(cursor.fetchone())
 ```

-It is recommened to bind the [SSL public certificate](https://dl.cacerts.digicert.com/DigiCertGlobalRootCA.crt.pem) with connections to Flexible Server.
+It is recommended to bind the [SSL public certificate](https://dl.cacerts.digicert.com/DigiCertGlobalRootCA.crt.pem) with connections to Flexible Server.
 Download the public certificate to a location on the development machine (such as `C:\Tools`).
 Then, edit the `config` dictionary to add the `ssl_ca` key and the file path of the certificate as the value.

 ```python
 config = {